georgekhananaev/youtube-video-editor-api-uploader/README.md

 3. Create YouTube App at: https://console.cloud.google.com, I will upload complete video tutorial soon.
 4. Download client secrets file from google, rename it as "client_secrets.json" place it in the root folder.
 5. Run main.py
 6. Browser will be opened automaticlly.
 You will be aksed to approve the app by signing into your youtube account.
 Once approved, credentials will be saved to credentials.json this is temporary file in the root folder.
 This is 1 time process.
-You won't be asked again, unless your credentials expire and then simply remove the old file and re-do the approval.
+You won't be asked again, unless your credentials expired if so simply remove the credentials.json file and re-do the approval.
 <br/>
 Note: All file locations, directories, video details can be edited in videoDetails.py, I added sample files but please don't use these for production beyong testings.